EIIis/portfolio-site/README.md

 ## Development Tools

-Tools that aided the development in the this project include React.js, JavaScript, SendGrid, HTML/CSS, BootStrap, Express.js, and a few other technologies
+Tools that aided the development in the this project include React.js, JavaScript, HTML/CSS, BootStrap, and a few other technologies

 ## Deployment